4 releases

 It is possible to have a dynamic-depth hibit-tree (with single-child nodes skipped from hierarchy).
 But on shallow trees (~4 levels/32bit range) - fixed-depth tree outperforms significantly ALWAYS.
 And we expect these shallow 32bit range trees to be used the most.

-It also can use SIMD-sized (and accelerated) bitblocks in nodes.
+It is possible to use SIMD-sized (and accelerated) bitblocks in nodes.

 Dependencies